PureStorage-OpenConnect/ORCA/README.md

 ## Modern DevOPS Solution
 **ORCA** is designed to be run from RedHat Ansible Tower or the Opens Source AWX Project.

-Suggested Automation and Orchestraction features required by CDM tools.
+ORCA is able to leverage the Ansible Tower and AWX Automation and Orchestraction features below, if you are considering a CDM tool I strongly suggest you consider these features:

 1. Modern WebUI, Command Line and REST API interfaces (for integration with other DevOPS tools e.g Jenkins)
 1. The ability to schedule and run job interactivley (Self Service)